 In reality, investing is for everyone, especially the middle class, and everyone would do well to learn its basics.

 When I was a teen, my grandfather George Marotta passed down to me his copy of “What You Need to Know Before You Invest” by Rod Davis.
 It is a little book which tries to tackle the most basic questions of investing little by little.
 My copy has my grandfather’s notes in the margin, my father’s underlines, and my highlighting, which makes it a cherished family keepsake.
-I recommend this book as way to gain a baseline understanding.
+I recommend this book as a way to gain a baseline understanding.

 Corporations have two basic methods of raising capital.
 They can borrow money, or they can sell some of their equity.
 If they borrow, they can get a loan from a bank or other financial institution, or they can borrow money from other investors by issuing bonds.
-If the company borrows money, it will have to pay a fixed rate of interest on the amount borrowed, and it will have to pay back the principal when the loan come due or the bond matures.
+If the company borrows money, it will have to pay a fixed rate of interest on the amount borrowed, and it will have to pay back the principal when the loan comes due or the bond matures.
 If, however, the company decides to sell some of its equity, it won’t have to pay interest or pay back principal.
 The company will, however, lose some of the control over its business.
 If it needs to raise a large amount of capital and must sell a large number of shares to investors not currently associated with it, the company would then go public.
 By “going public,” the company makes available shares of stock, representing ownership in that business, to anyone who wants to invest.

 In addition to a basic education on how the stock market works, I find that many of my friends would benefit from a reframing of what it means to be an investor.
 As I said before, many have the assumption that investing is only for the “ultra-rich” and not for themselves.
 However, in reality, investing is for everyone.
 Those with the least investments now are the ones who can benefit the most from getting started with investing.

-Savings is the deferral of the reward of labor.
+Saving is the deferral of the reward of labor.
 It is sometimes called “deferred compensation” for this reason.
 Saving fuels the financial engine that makes the rest of wealth management possible.
 Whatever your life goals, saving is most likely required to achieve them.

 Alas, our fiat currency makes it very difficult to save.
 Inflation can be defined two ways, either as the increase in prices or as the decline in purchasing power of money.
-Both speak to the fact that after inflation, one dollar won’t be able to buy as much as it used to be able to.
+Both speak to the fact that after inflation, one dollar won’t be able to buy as much as it used to.
 This is effectively a negative return on your cash holdings.
 Inflation causes the value of any cash or cash-based investment instruments to go down.
 Cash, bonds, and fixed annuities are all, on average, hurt by inflation.
 In this way, government-fueled inflation has made it impossible for average Americans to build wealth using ordinary savings accounts.